Classes will start on time. Clients should arrive 10 minutes prior to scheduled start of class.

 To hold a place in a class, payment is due prior to the first meeting.
 Since class size is very small, the cancellation policy permits only a partial refund if client cancels prior to the start of class.
 No refunds will be provided for missed classes.
 Clients may have the opportunity to observe other classes prior to joining the program.

-The trainer will do her best to help owners accomplish the activities as outlined in the course description but cannot guarantee results.
+The trainers will do their best to help owners accomplish the activities as outlined in the course description but cannot guarantee results.

 For dogs to succeed in this class, short training sessions need to be incorporated into daily activities at home.